 When we were planning the re-styling into ‘Spot’, we were recommended to use Amy and her painting skills through a mutual friend and it was a joy to have her as part of the team.
-The timeframe was very tight, (approx. only 10 days for all of the café furniture and other one off pieces to be hand painted, distressed and revamped), but it was so much fun and Amy delivered as promised, on time and with excellent results.
+The timeframe was very tight, but it was so much fun and Amy delivered as promised, on time and with excellent results.

-Amy has always loved arts and crafts and her practical and creative side was used to good use, when until recently, her career choice was in the retail and fashion sector, where she was able to showcase her talents for managing people and keep her hand in too on the more practical side of advising on dressing stores to look as beautifully appealing as possible.
+Amy has always loved arts and crafts and her practical and creative side was used to good use, when until recently, her career choice was in the retail and fashion sector.
+She was able to showcase her talents for managing people and keep her hand in too on the more practical side of advising on dressing stores to look as beautifully appealing as possible.

-When Amy left her busy work life to take a break and have her gorgeous children, Freya and Connor, she wanted them to have a love of colour and art, just as she herself does and so Amy created ‘wonderlands’ for each of them.
-Amy was determined that their bedrooms would be personal to them and their characters, not merely shop bought, but original, fun and quirky.
+When Amy left her busy work life to take a break and have her gorgeous children, Freya and Connor, she wanted them to have a love of colour and art, so Amy created ‘wonderlands’ for each of them.
+She was determined that their bedrooms would be personal to them and their characters, not merely shop bought, but original, fun and quirky.

 Amy loved re-cycling the bedroom furniture she already had for the children’s rooms and creating something eye catching and original.
-Friends and family commented on how spectacular her effects were and so spurred on, last summer, Amy bought some second hand charity shop furniture pieces, booked herself onto a painting course and then she got to work turning random, unloved furniture pieces into beautiful, original pieces ready to be re-loved and cherished once more- she gave them a 2nd lease of life and the results were stunning.
+Friends and family commented on how spectacular her effects were and so spurred on, last summer, she bought some second hand charity shop furniture pieces.
+She booked herself onto a painting course and then she got to work turning random, unloved furniture pieces into beautiful, original pieces ready to be re-loved and cherished once more.

 One of Amy’s best accomplishments is having her painted pieces showcased and recognised.
 Hundreds of people have now seen her painted pieces at ‘Spot’ and we are delighted that Amy was happy to go crazy with her paints with us!